HackedStor/WEI_DESTINATION/README.md

 1. Clone the repository to your local machine.
 2. Set up a local web server (e.g., Apache) with PHP support.
-3. Create a MySQL database named `wei`.
+3. Create a MySQL database named `travel-destinations-finder`.
-4. Import the database schema (you'll need to create this based on your code).
+4. Import the database schema (you'll find the sql file in the database folder which is in the `to_delete_after_setup_finished` folder) Be careful to use modify the sql file to use the correct database name and the import the sql file to PHPMyAdmin.
 5. Update the database connection details in `auth/db_connect.php`.
 6. Obtain an API key from OpenWeatherMap and replace `apiKey` in `index.php`.

 ## File Structure

 - `index.php`: Main page with search functionality and weather display
-- `public/dashboard.php`: User dashboard to view tagged destinations
+- `public/`: User dashboard to view tagged destinations
+  - `dashboard.php`:
-- `php/tag_city.php`: Handles tagging cities as potential destinations
+- `php/`: Handles tagging cities as potential destinations
+  - `tag_city.php`:
 - `auth/`:
   - `connexion.php`: Handles user login
   - `register.php`: Handles user registration